Linux apt command

 In this command, and with remove and purge, you can specify multiple package names with a plus sign ("+") or a minus sign ("-") at the end of the name to mark it for installation or removal.
 You can also append an equals sign ("=") at the end of the name, followed by a specific version number, to apply the command only to that version of the software.
 If you add a slash ("/") followed by a release codename of your Linux distribution, apt uses the software package from that release.
 See examples, below.

 remove pkg Uninstall the software package named pkg, but do not remove any configuration files that might have been modified on your system.
-Similar to install, regular expressions or wildcards can specify pkg; the +, - symbols can be appended to the package name to specify installation or removal; = and / symbols can be appended to specify software version or release codename.
+Like install, regular expressions or wildcards can specify pkg; the +, - symbols can be appended to the package name to specify installation or removal; = and / symbols can be appended to specify software version or release codename.

 autoremove The autoremove command removes any packages that were previously required as dependencies of other software, which are no longer required.
 Running this command periodically will conserve disk space.
 If packages are eligible for autoremoval, they are reported when you perform other operations such as apt update.